What causes adult gynecomastia?

 - Secondary hypogonadism (low sperm count): 2 %

 - Hypothyroidism: 1.5 %

-As you can see, 25% of the gynecomastia cases are unresolved from adolescence.
-The other causes are unknown, hormone, or drug-induced.
+As you can see, 25% of gynecomastia cases are persistent from childhood.
+The other causes are hormonal, drug-induced, or unknown.

 - Age of onset and duration of the condition